SpareBank1/designsystem/packages/ffe-lists-react/README.md

-# ffe-lists-react
+# @sb1/ffe-lists-react

 ## Install

 ```
-$ npm install --save ffe-core ffe-lists ffe-lists-react
+npm install --save @sb1/ffe-lists-react
 ```

-`ffe-lists-react` has peer dependencies on `ffe-core` and `ffe-lists`.
+## Usage

+Run Styleguidist from the repository root to see live examples and documentation, or see the markdown files next to the component code in `src/`.